dtr-org/unit-e-desktop/README.md

    * `-regtest` – use the testing environment and connect to a daemon launched in regtest mode.
    * `-testnet` – connect to a daemon launched in testnet mode.
 Omitting both `-regtest` and `-testnet` forces the Electron client to connect to a mainnet Unit-e daemon.

+Single-dash arguments will be passed to the Unit-e daemon, if it's launched by the Electron application.
+Double-dash arguments are only visible to the application itself.

 ### Running the unit tests